genesisbionik/sitewhisper/CURSOR_PROMPT.md

    - URL validation and token verification.
    - Checking user authentication status.
 2. **Analysis Pipeline:**
    - Integration with Crawl4AI (or similar service) for deep website crawling.
+This server is running on Crawl4Ai
    - Extraction and structuring of website data into "Whisper Memory Blocks."
 3. **Data Storage:**
    - For anonymous users: Temporary state management.